AmbireTech/adex-protocol/README.md

 * Sometimes we need a third party to resolve conflicts created by natural discrepancies (e.g. an event was received by 1 out of 2 parties, and there's no tiebreaker);
 * Maintaining liveness is critical; in a 2 out of 2 setup, 1 party going down means that the channel stalls;
-* The publisher needs to trust the publisher-side platform, read on to [Trust implications](#trust-implications).
+* The publisher needs to trust the publisher-side validator, read on to [Trust implications](#trust-implications).

 ### Trust implications

 For a state to be valid, it requires >=2/3 validator signatures.
 In a setup with the minimum number of validators, 2, this can only mean 2 signatures.

-As you many have noticed, we imply that multiple publishers delegate/operate a single publisher-side platform, implying it will act in their interest.
+As you many have noticed, we imply that multiple publishers delegate/operate a single publisher-side validator, implying it will act in their interest.

-Generally, even without trusting the platform, the publishers will receive constant guarantees for their revenue.
+Generally, even without trusting the validator, the publishers will receive constant guarantees for their revenue.

-However, if the publisher-side platform and the advertiser-side platform both become malicious, they can sign a new state, allowing them to withdraw the channel balance together.
+However, if the publisher-side validator and the advertiser-side validator both become malicious, they can sign a new state, allowing them to withdraw the channel balance together.

 This attack is only possible if >2/3 (in this case, all 2 out of 2) validators become malicious, and it wouldn't be a problem in a regular payment channel where the signers are the actual participants.

 There are a number of mitigations that we believe are sufficient:

-1. The publisher-side platform(s) should be operated by consortiums of the largest publishers;
+1. The publisher-side validator(s) should be operated by consortiums of the largest publishers;
 2. There could be more than 2 validators (this also solves natural discrepancies and liveness issues);
-3. Generally, there's little incentive for an advertiser-side platform to help a publisher-side platform steal a portion of *their own* deposit
+3. Generally, there's little incentive for an advertiser-side validator to help a publisher-side validator steal a portion of *their own* deposit
-4. Anyone can run publisher-side platforms, so we expect different publishers grouping together to create multiple platforms; in other words, large publishers can run their own publisher-side platforms.
+4. Anyone can run publisher-side validators, so we expect different publishers grouping together to create multiple validators; in other words, large publishers can run their own publisher-side validators.

 ### Liveness implications